 She also edited the short story anthology Young Warriors, and wrote a White Tiger miniseries for Marvel Comics with her husband, following Angela del Toro, niece of the original hero to bear the name.
 She has also written number of short stories set in and out of her main 'verses, published in various magazines such as Cricket.

 She had a LiveJournal account, Dare To Be Stupid, appropriately subtitled "Strong Opinion Zone", although most of her blogging was moved to her other, more lighthearted fan LJ here.
 Both have since been deleted.
 As her writing suggests, it has a strongly liberal slant.
 Her website is here.
 Oh, and she has a tumblr.

 Her name is the result of a typo on her birth certificate, and is pronounced the same as "Tamara."

-- A Swords And Sorcery setting focused mainly on the titular nation.
-There are five series so far.
+- A Swords and Sorcery setting focused mainly on the titular nation.
+There are six series so far.
 Each has their own protagonists, but you can expect characters from previous series to make some appearance.

 - Like Tortall, the Circle Universe is medieval in setting, but with more liberties taken and a wider area of focus as its protagonists are well-traveled.
 There is also a greater focus on magic and its study, and avoiding the standard High Fantasy stories of warfare and politics.
 There are three separate series so far, mostly following the same four protagonists as they go from childhood to adulthood.